 '''

-constrain_person: anyone
+constrain_presence: anyone

 or

-constrain_person: everyone
+constrain_presence: someone

 or

-constrain_person: noone
+constrain_presence: noone

 '''

 Callback constraints can also be applied to individual callbacks within Apps, see later for more details.

 6.14 AppDaemon and Threading

 AppDaemon is multi-threaded.
 This means that any time code within an App is executed, it is executed by one of many threads.
 This is generally not a particularly important consideration for this application; in general, the execution time of callbacks is expected to be far quicker than the frequency of events causing them.
 By default, AppDaemon protects Apps from threading considerations by pinning each App to a specific thread, which means it is not possible for an App to be running in more than one thread at a time.
 In extremely busy systems this may cause a reduction in performance but this is unlikely.